Asalek/Fractol/Readme.md

 # FRACTALS
+A fractal is a never-ending pattern.
+Fractals are infinitely complex patterns that are self-similar across different scales.
+They are created by repeating a simple process over and over in an ongoing feedback loop.
+Driven by recursion, fractals are images of dynamic systems – the pictures of Chaos.

-This Project contains a Fractals Sets such as :
+In order to represent Fractasl i made this project that contains a Fractals Sets such as :

 ## Mandelbrot Set